kos-lang/kos/doc/modules.md

 Returns the socket itself (`this`).

 On error throws an exception.
+If the socket is not connected, it's not treated as an error.

 socket.prototype.wait()
 -----------------------